emacs-mirror/emacs/mps/manual/source/topic/error.rst

     completed because there wasn't enough memory available.

-    You need to deallocate something or allow the :term:`garbage collector` to reclaim something to free enough memory, or expand the :term:`arena` (if you're using an arena for which that does not happen automatically).
+    You need to deallocate something or allow the :term:`garbage collector` to reclaim something to free enough memory, or extend the :term:`arena` (if you're using an arena for which that does not happen automatically).